krhoda/quartz/README.md

 Learning from the dangers of naming concepts `Monads`, we're going to give these structures names relevant to their usage in day to day computing, but we're also going to outline their mathematical/research heritage.
 The reason for this isn't trivia, but a formal proof of why these structures should have worthwhile properties, such as being impossible to leak or deadlock free.
 Additionally, by declaring these structures in concrete, practical, and mathematical terms, we avoid the confusion that ill-defined terms have caused, such as the exact distinction of [actor or channels](https://core.ac.uk/download/pdf/84869002.pdf).
 Questions of bug or feature become easier to navigate as well.

-### TODO REFACTOR THE LIBS TO MEET THIS NEW DOCUMENTATION.

 ### The shoulders of giants:
 Implementation and exposed API influences include:
 * BurntSushi's archived [chan library](https://github.com/BurntSushi/chan/) (including the whole-sale copy-paste of the `wait_group` module, getting him top billing)